BasketCoin (BSKT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BasketCoin Historical Price

-According to the latest data gathered on BasketCoin live price page, the current price of BasketCoin is 0.188182USD.
-The circulating supply of BasketCoin(BSKT) is 12.78M BSKT , giving it a market capitalization of $2.40M.
+According to the latest data gathered on BasketCoin live price page, the current price of BasketCoin is 0USD.
+The circulating supply of BasketCoin(BSKT) is 0.00 BSKT , giving it a market capitalization of $0.00.

 - 24-hour0.00%$ --$ --$ --